segmentio/segment-docs/src/connections/destinations/catalog/adobe-target/index.md

    tool, their Javascript must be loaded as soon as possible.
 2. From your Segment UI's Destinations page click on "Add Destination".
-Note that no integration settings are listed in this tab because you must manage integration options via Adobe's UI or their `targetGlobalSettings` object.
+Note that no integration settings are listed in this tab because you must manage integration options using Adobe's UI or their `targetGlobalSettings` object.
 3. Search for "Adobe Target" within the Destinations Catalog and confirm the Source you'd like to connect to.
 5. Start sending data!